spark-brc/QSWATMOD2-plugin/README.md

 There are two additional features in QSWATMOD2.
 - ### Add or subtract rows and columns
-    The "Create grid" algorithm in QGIS uses a given extent, not the numbers of row and column.
-Thus, it occasionally creates more number of column or row, or less number of them.
-    Once a MODFLOW grid is created, first check the numbers of column and row by labeling 'col' or 'row' on the 'mf_grid' layer. <br>
+    The "Create grid" algorithm in QGIS uses a given spatial extent and not the number of rows and columns.
+Thus, the algorithm occasionally creates more number of column or row, or less number of them.
+Once a MODFLOW grid is created, first check the number of columns and rows by labeling 'col' or 'row' on the 'mf_grid' layer. <br>
-    For example, I want to create 700 by 700m MODFLOW grid with the given subbasin extent (**same as MODFLOW option 2** in linking process) and it results in one column short on the MODFLOW grid.
+    For example, I want to create a MODFLOW grid with 700 m by 700 m grid cells for a given subbasin extent (**same as MODFLOW option 2** in linking process), resulting in one column too few in the MODFLOW grid.
+I can then use the “Add or Subtract Row and Column” option to add one column.
     <p align="center">
         <img src="./imgs/fig_06.png" width="1200">
     </p>

 - ### Threshold setting on DHRU size

-    During the linking process, some watersheds might generate a number of very small sizes of DHRUs (overlapping sizes on MODFLOW grid) compared to their HRUs.
-Although their sizes are small and those DRHUs pass small amounts of deep percolation to the MODFLOW domain they can slow down the linkage and simulation speed of a huge and complicated SWAT-MODFLOW model.
+    During the linking process, disaggregating HRUs often generates a large number of very small DHRUs.
+These DHRUs then are intersected with the MODFLOW grid cells, to provide a connection between HRU variables and MODFLOW grid cells during the SWAT-MODFLOW simulation ([Bailey et al., 2016](https://onlinelibrary.wiley.com/doi/abs/10.1002/hyp.10933)).
+For a large SWAT-MODFLOW models, these small DHRUs are insignificant in terms of passing data (e.g. recharge) from SWAT HRUs to MODFLOW grid cells,  but can slow down the linkage process and SWAT-MODFLOW simulation speed.
     <br>

-    The threshold setting on DRHU size option has been tested with the example data set.
-We tested several threshold settings on DHRU size using full DHRUs (no threshold), > 9000, > 30000, > 60000, and > 125000 m<sup>2</sup>.
-The following figures show differences from different threshold settings and a proper threshold setting on DHRU size might speed up the linking process and its simulation without losing information (deep percolation rate).
+    Therefore, QSWATMOD now has the option to limit the size of DHRUs.
+The threshold setting on DRHU size option has been tested with an example data set.
+We tested several threshold settings on DHRU size using full DHRUs (no threshold), and DHRUs that must be > 9000, > 30000, > 60000, and > 125000 m<sup>2</sup>.
+The following figures show differences in spatial coverage that results in using different threshold settings.
+A proper threshold setting on DHRU size may speed up the linking process and the SWAT-MODFLOW simulation without losing information (e.g. recharge rate).

     <br>
     <p align="center">